tuomount/Open-Realms-of-Stars/CONTRIBUTING.md

 for music and sounds is okay, but the credits page must be then changed.
 Fonts needs to be licensed with SIL Open Font License.

+If you are adding attribute that is not your own work, it's original license must be verified.
+Therefore original link needs mentioned in pull request.

 #### Adding the credits

 Add new credits information to CreditsView.java in ```MAIN_CREDITS``` String. ```AUTHORS.md``` will be generated when project is run with commandline argument --credits.
 This will be printed in STDOUT.